bodnarlil/CMSC-Self-Eval/README.md

 _When you make a copy, you can delete everything above here and use the below as a template._

-# YourNameHere CMSC 270 Final Portfolio
+# Lilia Bodnar CMSC 270 Final Portfolio

 ## Checklist